 Castor oil can be very beneficial for hair growth if used correctly.
 Small amounts of plain oil can be used for an all-over treatment.
 Like many things in life, more is not always better, and only a few drops are needed per treatment.
 The additional oils are completely optional.

-I personally use this castor oil 1-2x per week.
+I personally use this castor oil 1-2 times per week.
 It can be used more often, though I didn’t see any increased results with using it daily.

 When to Use